 - Debt-to-income ratio = $3,700 ÷ $10,000 = 0.37 … This is above 0.36, meaning one of the following: You will need to pay off some auto/student/credit card debt to qualify for a loan, your mortgage may be subject to a higher interest rate, or you should consider a lower-priced home

-Assume that you will need to reinvest 1% to 2% of the home value back into the property each year in ongoing maintenance and repairs, so have that factored into your ongoing budget ahead of time.
+It’s usually safe to assume that you will need to reinvest 1% to 2% of the home value back into the property each year in ongoing maintenance and repairs, so have that factored into your ongoing budget ahead of time.

-You should also make sure that the overall expenses with homeownership still allow you to pursue other financial goals, like saving roughly 15% of your pre-tax income for retirement savings and having adequate cash flow to save for kids’ college education.
+You should also make sure that the overall expenses with homeownership still allow you to pursue other financial goals, like saving roughly 15% of your pre-tax income for retirement savings and having adequate cash flow to save for other planning needs, such as kids’ college education.
 The same analysis can apply to a second home purchase if you just add the additional expenses of the second home on top of your primary residence costs to see if the above ratios are still satisfied.
 If the numbers look good with the value of the home you want to purchase, and the home purchase would not impede your other financial goals, then approach several local banks to get some loan quotes and review bankrate.com to review quotes from nationwide providers.

 For midcareer professionals considering upgrading homes or buying a vacation home, it may make sense to pursue a 15-year mortgage so that your mortgage payment is scheduled to end once you approach your targeted retirement date.